kyscott18/ilrta/README.md

 - Pass in the address of the super signature contract
 - Add `spender` field to a super signature for more safety of signature misuse
-- Does transient storage allow for storing more reasonable data instead of the hash of a typehash array
+- Explore being forwards compatible with transient storage, new signature methods
-- Anything to make super signatures show up in a more readable way in wallets
+- Make signatures show up in wallets
-- Use msg.data as part of the signature to make sure signatures aren't misused
+- Redundant checks to make sure signatures aren't misused
 - Allow for multiple signers to use at once, changing SuperSignature root to a mapping

 ## Acknowledgements